 Safiya Noble: Bias in search engines

-Sociologist Safiya Noble is an Assistant Professor at the University of Southern California.
-Her book “Algorithms of Oppression: How Search Engines Reinforce Racism” looks at how a bias against people of colour can be (even unintentionally) baked into search engine algorithms.
+Sociologist Safiya Noble’s research on ethics in technology has drawn attention to race and gender in algorithms.
+Her book “Algorithms of Oppression: How Search Engines Reinforce Racism” looks at how a bias against people of colour can be (even unintentionally) incorporated in search engine algorithms.

 Kimberly Bryant: Black Girls Code